 Located just across the St-Lawrence River from Montreal, Longueuil still benefits from the vast cultural and entertainment offerings of the metropolitan area.
 Plus, with significantly lower housing costs, Longueuil may be the more cost-effective option for those looking to be near Montreal without paying steep Montreal prices.

-	The average price of a home in Montreal reported for the first quarter of 2023 was $845,847.
-Compared to Longueuil with an average price of $522,379 for the first quarter of 2023, this makes buying a house in Longueuil 62% cheaper when compared to owning a home in the city.
+The average price of a home in Montreal reported in 2023 was $514,280 for all home types.
+Compared to Longueuil with an average price of $495,000 in 2023 for a single-family home, this makes buying a house in Longueuil 4% cheaper when compared to owning a home in the city.

 Find a better rate, and we’ll match it, beat it, or give you $500*.

 With nesto, it’s stress-free